zerofo/sys-con/README.md

 For common issues a troubleshooting guide is available: https://github.com/o0Zz/sys-con/blob/master/doc/Troubleshooting.md

 ## Contribution
-All contributions are welcome, you can be a simple user or developer, if you did some mapping work in the config.ini or if you have any feedback or want a new feature, feel free to send your pull request.
+All contributions are welcome, you can be a simple user or developer, if you did some mapping work in the config.ini or if you have any feedback or want a new feature, feel free to share it in [Discussions](https://github.com/o0Zz/sys-con/discussions) or submit a [Pull request](https://github.com/o0Zz/sys-con/pulls)

 ## Building (For developers)